Undergraduate Conducting

 Band Conducting

-Band conducting studies are led by Eric Wilson.
+led by Eric Wilson

 Choral Conducting